Strong weighted and restricted weak weighted estimates of the square function: Restricted weak weighted estimate of the square function

 \begin{proof} Given a test function $\vf \ge 0$, let $\{I\}$ be the maximal dyadic intervals for which $M\vf >1$.
 Then

 Hence,

 which is precisely what the lemma claims. \end{proof}

 {\bf Remark.} One can skip the word ``dyadic" everywhere in the statement of this lemma.
 Also one can generalize the statement to $\bR^n$.
-Then lemma remains true, only the estimate becomes by $C_n [w]_{A_2}^{1/2}$.
-See \cite{Buck1}.
+Then lemma remains trues, only the estimate becomes by $C_n \QQ^{1/2}$.
+See \cite{Wilson}.

 Let us assume that $0\le \vf \le w^{-1} \1_{I_0}$.

 As in \cite{DSaLaRey} let $\mathcal{S}$ be an $\eps$-sparse system of dyadic sub-intervals of $I_0$, and $S^{\sp}$ be a corresponding sparse square function.
 We split $\mathcal{S}= \mathcal{S}^0 \cup\cup_{m=0}^\infty \mathcal{S}_m$, where $\mathcal{S}^0$ consists of intervals of $\mathcal{S}$ such that $\La \vf \Ra_I >1$, and $\mathcal{S}_{m+1}$ consists of intervals of $\mathcal{S}$ such that